lint-staged/lint-staged/README.md

 By default only files that are _added_, _copied_, _modified_, or _renamed_ are included.
 Use this flag to override the default `ACMR` value with something else: _added_ (`A`), _copied_ (`C`), _deleted_ (`D`), _modified_ (`M`), _renamed_ (`R`), _type changed_ (`T`), _unmerged_ (`U`), _unknown_ (`X`), or _pairing broken_ (`B`).
 See also the `git diff` docs for [--diff-filter](https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---diff-filterACDMRTUXB82308203).

-#### `--exit-code`
+#### `--fail-on-changes`

-By default modifications made by tasks are automatically staged and added to the commit.
+By default changes made by tasks are automatically staged and added to the commit.
 This flag disables the behavior and makes _lint-staged_ exit with code 1, failing the commit instead.
 When combined with the `--no-revert` flag the committer will have to manually stage all the changes and try again.

 #### `--max-arg-length [number]`